ProDevStudio/islamic-graphics/readme.txt

 E.g., the shortcode to insert the white "subhanahu wa ta 'ala" graphic: [swt c="w"]

+= Can I customise the graphic via CSS? =
+Yes.
 Images have the class reference 'islamic_graphic' to allow CSS customisation.

----
-Acknowledgements
+= Who designed the graphics? =
 The graphics supplied with this plugin were originally designed by AlMedia.net.
 The font from which the graphics were generated is available to download for free, for personal use only. http://www.almedia.net/free-arabic-fonts.htm
----

-== Installation ==

-1. Upload the folder 'islamic_graphics' to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

 = 1.0.0 =
 * Initial release.